NathanBarnard/tabJump/README.md

-# tabJump
+# tabJump (by CodeSlayer)

-A lightweight Chrome extension to navigate your tabs with proportional keyboard shortcuts.
+A Chrome extension for effortlessly navigating your browser tabs with proportional keyboard shortcuts.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.